-The senior credit facility bears interest at the rate of 12.5% per annum, payable quarterly.
-No principal payments are required to be made under the senior loan until maturity.
-The senior loan matures on November 4, 2026.
-The mezzanine loan will bear interest at the rate of 15.0% per annum on amounts borrowed, payable quarterly, provided that we may defer up to 2.5% interest to the extent we do not have sufficient cash to pay the interest (any deferred interest will be added to principal).
-Principal of the mezzanine loans is due at maturity.
-As additional consideration for the senior loans and mezzanine loans, the senior lenders were issued Class B units (and the mezzanine lenders will be issued Class C Units when we borrow under the mezzanine loans) in our subsidiary that indirectly owns the Bakersfield Biorefinery.
+The Senior Credit Facility bears interest at the rate of 12.5% per annum, payable quarterly.
+No principal payments are required to be made under the Senior Credit Facility until maturity.
+The Senior Credit Facility matures on November 4, 2026.
+The Mezzanine Credit Facility will bear interest at the rate of 15.0% per annum on amounts borrowed, payable quarterly, provided that we may defer up to 2.5% interest to the extent we do not have sufficient cash to pay the interest (any deferred interest will be added to principal).
+Principal of the Mezzanine Credit Facility is due at maturity.
+As additional consideration for the Senior Credit Facility and Mezzanine Credit Facility, the Senior Lenders were issued Class B units (and the Mezzanine Lenders will be issued Class C Units when we borrow under the Mezzanine Credit Facility) in our BKRF HCB, LLC, the subsidiary that indirectly owns the Bakersfield Biorefinery.
 The Class B and C Units will not affect our liquidity until the Bakersfield Biorefinery commences operations in 2022.
-However, since the holders of the Class B and C Units will be entitled to certain priority cumulative distributions, if any, that may be made in the future from the operations of the Bakersfield Biorefinery.

-Units will reduce the amount of distributions that we may be entitled to receive in the future from the operations of the Bakersfield Biorefinery.
+However, since the holders of the Class B and C Units will be entitled to certain priority cumulative distributions, if any, that may bemade in the future from the operations of the Bakersfield Biorefinery, distributions made to the holders of the Class B and C Units will reduce the amount of distributions that we may be entitled to receive in the future from the operations of the Bakersfield Biorefinery.

-Based on our construction budget (including the purchase orders we have issued for the required equipment) and on our internal projections of our future operating expenses, we anticipated that the \$385 million available to us under the senior and mezzanine loans should be sufficient to fund our original projected capital expenditures and operating expenses at the Bakersfield Biorefinery until the Bakersfield Biorefinery becomes operational.
-However, the scope of the Bakersfield Biorefinery has both changed and expanded to include additional capabilities and equipment, which changes are expected to increase the cost of installing, developing and constructing the Bakersfield Biorefinery.
-In order to be prepared for cost overruns and the additional facility investments, we have agreed with our senior and mezzanine lenders to establish a \$35 million contingency reserve by September 15, 2021 to fund such costs.
-We currently do not have the funds to establish the contingency reserve and will, therefore, have to raise this amount through a public or private sale of our securities or from other arrangements.
-No assurance can be given that we will be able to raise the funds by September 15, 2021, or at all.
+Based on our construction budget (including the purchase orders we have issued for the required equipment) and on ouinternal projections of our future operating expenses, we anticipated that the \$385 million available to us under the Senior Credit Facility and Mezzanine Credit Facility would be sufficient to fund our original projected capital expenditures and operating expenses at the Bakersfield Biorefinery until the Bakersfield Biorefinery becomes operational.
+However, the scope of the Bakersfield Biorefinery has both changed and expanded to include additional capabilities and equipment, which changes are increasing the cost ofinstalling, developing and constructing the Bakersfield Biorefinery.
+In order to fund the expected cost overruns and other additional investments in, or related to the biorefinery, earlier this year we agreed with our Senior Lenders and Mezzanine Lenders to raise additional third party funding and to establish a \$35 million contingency reserve.
+The date by which the reserve account has to be funded has been extended to November 19, 2021.
+As of the date of this quarterly report, we have not yet established the foregoing \$35 million contingency reserve and may not be able to do so by November 19, 2021.
+While our lenders have in the past amended the credit agreements to provide us with additional time to establish the reserve account, no assurance can be given that the lenders will do so in the future.
+The Company is not able to fund the \$35 million reserve account absent an amendment or additional debt and/or equity financing.
+These conditions raise substantial doubt about the Company's ability to continue as a going concern for a period of at least one year from the time the financial statements are issued.
+Management plans to close on an additional debt and/or equity financing in the short-term and believes that transaction is probable of closing.
+Therefore, management believes their plan alleviates the substantial doubt.